 Don’t worry if you have been out of education for a while, or never went to college, the course is supported with study skills throughout to ensure you develop these key skills alongside learning about policing, law, and criminal justice.

-The Access to HE Diploma is a full level 3 qualification and will enable you to progress on to study a degree in Professional Policing, Law, Criminology, Psychology or Sociology if you would like to obtain a degree before joining the police, or you can progress on to the official Police Constable Degree Apprenticeship (PCDA) and earn whilst you learn.
+The Access to HE Diploma is a full Level 3 qualification and will enable you to progress on to study a degree in Professional Policing, Law, Criminology, Psychology or Sociology if you would like to obtain a degree before joining the police.
+You can also progress onto the official Police Constable Degree Apprenticeship (PCDA) and earn whilst you learn!

 Not all careers need a degree, and an Access to HE Diploma in Policing is also an excellent way to maximise your job prospects, such as:

 Police Community Support Officer (PCSO)

 This diploma covers four key subject disciplines: Law – Exploring elements of crime, the powers of the police and human rights Psychology – Key aspects of psychology, developmental psychology and psychological disorders Sociology – Crime & deviance, social inequality and the application of sociological approaches Criminology – Current issues in criminology

 Alongside the specialist subject disciplines, you will be supported to develop your study skills to ensure you are well equipped to complete your assessments and thrive in an HE environment.

 How will I be assessed?

 You will be assessed in a range of methods including essays, presentations, reports and case studies.
 You will be required to attend college two days per week for the course, and assignments will need to be completed from home.

 To study on this programme, you will need a Level 2 qualification in English and maths, and be aged over 19.